joelkoz/QwicktracePCB/README.md

 1. Download and use "Raspberry Pi Imager" to flash an SD card from your desktop computer.
 Use recommended 32 bit OS on main menu.
 You need the OS 'with Desktop Software'.

-2. Before installing the SD card in the Pi, create the file 'ssh' in the root directory of the SD card.
+2. Before installing the SD card in the Pi, create the file `ssh` in the root directory of the SD card.
 This can be done on a Mac by using Terminal, then typing `echo >/Volumes/boot/ssh`

 3. On the same SD card, create the file `wpa_supplicant.conf` with the following contents:
 ```